Kaminogou Castle

 • 'Mikan' is a Japanese citrus fruit like a small orange.
 There are many variants of such fruits, and they appear to be named for whence they come: tangerines (Tangiers, Morocco), mandarins (China), and satsuma (Japan).
 'Satsuma' is a province in Japan.
 Where I'm from (Norf uv Inglund) we'd probably call a mikan a 'satsuma (sat-soo-maa)'.

-Gallery photos and ninja anecdote submitted by Chris Glenn (2022).
+Some gallery photos and ninja anecdote submitted by Chris Glenn (2022).
+Photos of maps and models by ART.
 Updated by ART (2023).

 For more information on the related site of Kamakata Castle / Shimonogou Castle, see the profile on Kamakata Jin'ya.